Codecademy/docs/content/c-sharp/concepts/strings/terms/padright/padright.md

 ---
 Title: '.PadRight()'
-Description: 'The .PadRight() method in C# adds spaces or specified characters to the right of a string to achieve a specified total length.'
+Description: 'Adds padding to the right side of a string to ensure it reaches a specified total length.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'